 This can soon cause funeral homes to be in a very compromising position financially.
 Funeral homes must therefore prioritize debt management before offering these plans to keep their business from bleeding out.

 Poor Cash Flow Management

-The funeral home industry might be profitable but it is also riddled with challenges that can affect your bottom line.
-It might be time for funeral home directors to assess their financial strategies and opt for more healthy ones where receivables and proper cash flow are at the center.
+The funeral home industry might be profitable, but it is also riddled with challenges that can affect your bottom line.
+It might be time for funeral home directors to assess their financial strategies and opt for healthier ones where receivables and proper cash flow are at the center.

 Hire a collection agency to avoid losing money from your unpaid invoices.